ksivamuthu/k8s-ops-box/README.md

 This *k8s-ops-box* comes with necessary dev tools or command line tools that requires kubernetes operations.
 It has vim editor, jq for JSON parsing, curl for requests, git for version control, unzip/tar for unzipping files and python3/pip installed for basic operations.

+### Terraform

+Terraform is the infrastructure-as-code tool for building, changing, and versioning infrastructure safely and efficiently.
+Terraform can manage existing and popular service providers as well as custom in-house solutions.

+### Helm

+Helm is a tool that streamlines installing and managing Kubernetes applications.
+Think of it like apt/yum/homebrew for Kubernetes.

 ### Kube Shell

 An integrated shell for working with the Kubernetes CLI is installed in this *k8s-ops-box* and that's the main entrypoint of the docker image.
 This kube-shell includes auto completion, fish style command support and other cool features.
 This is one of the must have tool when you are using lot of kubectl commands to query your cluster.